A special case of Vu's conjecture: Coloring nearly disjoint graphs of bounded maximum degree: Proof of Theorem

-Crucially, \ref{nibble:list-size} and \ref{nibble:color-degree} together imply that after each iteration, the ratio of the number of remaining available colors for each vertex to the maximum remaining color degree in each $G_i$, while initially only $1 + \eps$, improves by a factor of at least $1 + \eps p / 4$.
+Let us now explain how we use Lemma~\ref{lemma:nibble} to prove Theorem~\ref{thm:main}.
+Crucially, \ref{nibble:list-size} and \ref{nibble:color-degree} together imply that after each iteration of Lemma~\ref{lemma:nibble}, the ratio of the number of remaining available colors for each vertex to the maximum remaining color degree in each $G_i$, while initially only $1 + \eps$, improves by a factor of at least $1 + \eps p / 4$.
 Moreover, the number of available colors does not decrease too much in each iteration.
 The following proposition makes this calculation precise.

 \begin{proposition} For every $C\geq1$ and $0 < \eps < 1$ there exists $D_{\ref{prop:calculations}}$ such that the following holds for every $D \geq D_{\ref{prop:calculations}}$.
 If $\log^{-1}D \geq p \geq \log^{-2}D$ and $10CD \geq \Lambda \geq (1 + \eps)D$, then